light156/multi-ancestry-COJO/README.md

   Please refer to our paper for detailed algorithm descriptions.

-For example, to reproduce the **same** results as original GCTA-COJO for a single cohort, run:
+For example, to reproduce the **same results** as the original GCTA-COJO for a single cohort, simply replace the path to the GCTA executable with ours:

 ```bash
 ./manc_cojo